Northern Institute of Social Justice

 The Northern Institute of Social Justice (NISJ) opened in January, 2010.
-It is located at Yukon College in Whitehorse and works within the college structure.
+It is located at Yukon College in Whitehorse and is a part of and works within the Yukon College structure.
 The institute provides training and education for jobs with a social justice-related component in several fields in:

 Northerners working together have solutions to the social justice challenges facing themselves and their communities.

-Drawing on the north’s leadership, unique values and diverse cultures, the Northern Institute of Social Justice delivers integrated training and education programs and conducts related research in order to help employers attract and retain a well-qualified workforce; help individuals develop careers; and provide tools to help support community leadership, capacity development, and transformation of service delivery.
+Drawing on the North’s leadership, unique values and diverse cultures, the Northern Institute of Social Justice delivers integrated training and education programs and encourages support for related research in order to help employers develop, retain and attract a well-qualified workforce; help individuals develop careers; and provide tools to help encourage support for community leadership, capacity development, and transformation of service delivery.

 Interest in creating the institute grew out of discussions involving the Yukon, Nunavut and the Northwest Territories.
 At that time, the other territories decided not to participate in the institute’s formation.
 The Yukon, however, proceeded and will keep the door open for the future involvement of the other territories.
 A pan-northern training initiative is under development.